 Photo: Ipe and Garapa decking boards are stickered and open to allow enough time and ventilation to slowly acclimate to job site humidity levels

 3.)
 After the hardwood deck boards were allowed to acclimate to the approximate moisture content of the job site, the Ipe deck boards were laid out first.
 On a deck situated so close to the ground, moisture control is a key success factor for long term enjoyment.
 The builder graded the area under the deck away from the structure and used gravel for proper bulk water control.
+Nicely done.
+This is the best practice to eliminate under-deck moisture, especially in a low clearance deck.
 Bearing in mind what he had learned about the finished appearance of the deck boards when he applied the oil finish to the underside, Bob carefully laid out the Ipe boards for their best appearance and placement.

 4.)
 The Ipe deck boards were installed first, using hidden fasteners, and then the ends of the deck boards were trimmed to fit the deck framing layout.
 As you can see, the builder used extra framing to allow for proper fastening of the picture framed deck boards.
 As soon as the deck boards were trimmed to length, a coat of Anchor Seal was applied to the cut end grain of the deck boards to minimize any potential end grain checking on the boards.